devjgm/papers/cpp_civil_time.md

 ### Arithmetic

-Civil time types support natural arithmetic operators such as addition, subtraction, and difference.
+Civil-time types support natural arithmetic operators such as addition, subtraction, and difference.
 Arithmetic operates on the civil field indicated in the type's name.
 Difference requires arguments with the same alignment and returns the answer in units of the alignment.